 Thursday, November 7, 2019 (7 pm) DCR Archaeologist Ellen Berkland’s informative talk on The First People of the Blue Hills.
 The Blue Hills is the ancestral home of the Massachusett people, the “people of the Blue Hills” for whom the Commonwealth is named.
 The First People have thrived through dramatic environmental changes and created an enduring legacy which continues today.
 Held in the Keys Room at the Milton Public Library.
 Light Refreshments.

 Thursday, November 21, 2019 (7 pm) Kenneth Turino of Historic NE shares The Spirit of Christmas Past: Four Centuries of Christmas in New England.
 Illustrated lecture tells the story of how Christmas was transformed from a rowdy celebration.
 Learn how Christmas trees became popular, halls were decked, and Santa Claus came to town.
 Held in the Keys Room at Milton Public Library.
 Light refreshments.

 Sunday, December 8, 2019 (1-3 pm) Suffolk Resolves Holiday Open House, 1370 Canton Ave.
 The house will be festively decorated for the holidays.
 Punch and holiday cookies will be served.

 Check www.miltonhistoricalsociety.org and newspapers as events get closer for more details.

-MHS EXHIBIT – 2nd floor Milton Public Library
+HISTORIC MAPS OF MILTON EXHIBIT – 2nd floor Milton Public Library